laro/Cilia/Comparison/Cilia.md

 order: -1
 ---

-These are some basic Cilia lines of code:
+These are some basic lines of code in Cilia:

 - `Int`, `Int32`, `Int64`, `Float`
 -